svazqz/next-api-generator/README.md

-# Initio
+# Next-api-generator

-Initio is an project designed to streamline the development of new applications and their accompanying documentation.
-Based on Typescript, Next.js, Zod, ReqctQuery, and the zod-to-openapi library—NextBase significantly reduces the overhead typically associated with these processes.
+Next-api-generator is an project designed to streamline the development of new Next.js applications and their accompanying documentation.
+Based on Typescript, Next.js, Zod, ReqctQuery, and the zod-to-openapi library, next-api-generator significantly reduces the overhead typically associated with these processes.

 ## Getting started